What is alcohol and drug misuse?

 Some organisations have support groups or helplines specifically for families and carers affected by someone’s drinking or drug use, including Al-Anon family groups and DrugFAM.
 You can also find a useful guide for family, friends and carers at Drink Wise, Age Well.

-For more information and details of support organisations, read our guide Coping with alcohol and drug misuse.
+For more information and details of support organisations, read our guide Understanding alcohol and drug misuse.